 What caregivers can do: Understand that these episodes are the patient’s response to a situation.
-Look for and reduce potential triggers.
+Look for possible causes and reduce them.
 Satisfy any physical or emotional needs.
 Check if patient is in pain or unwell.
-Check if your response or expectations or the physical environment are contributing to the behavior.
+Check if your response or expectations are contributing to the behavior.
 Chck if the physical surroundings are unfriendly.
 Consider tools like validation, distraction, and fiblets to bring the situation under control.
 Keep yourself and patient safe.